Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Telehealth Programs: Quality varies dramatically across providers.
 Industry standards for physician oversight and monitoring protocols would improve patient safety.
 Better integration with traditional healthcare providers would enhance continuity of care.

 Yes, patients can transition between medications under physician supervision.
 Most providers recommend a washout period of 1-2 weeks when switching to minimize side effects.
-The transition should be medically supervised to optimize dosing and monitor for interactions.
+The transition should be medically supervised to improve dosing and monitor for interactions.
 Many patients who plateau on semaglutide experience renewed weight loss when switching to tirzepatide.

 All three medications cause similar gastrointestinal side effects, primarily nausea, vomiting, and diarrhea.
 Semaglutide has the most extensive safety data given longer market presence.
 Tirzepatide may cause slightly more GI effects during initial titration but generally becomes well-tolerated.
 CagriSema side effect profiles are still being evaluated in clinical trials.